FitSNAP/FitSNAP/docs/source/Pytorch.rst

 - :code:`energy_weight` is a scalar constant multiplied by the mean squared energy error in the loss function.
 Declaring this parameter will override the weights in the GROUPS section for all configs.
+  We therefore call this the "global energy weight".

 - :code:`force_weight` is a scalar constant multiplied by the mean squared force error in the loss function.
 Declaring this parameter will override the weights in the GROUPS section for all configs.
+  We therefore call this the "global force weight".

 - :code:`training_fraction` is a decimal fraction of how much of the total data should be trained on.
 The leftover code:`1.0 - training_fraction` portion is used for calculating validation errors